sgl-project/ome/python/ome/docs/V1beta1DecoderSpec.md

 # V1beta1DecoderSpec

-DecoderSpec defines the configuration for the Decoder component (token generation in PD-disaggregated deployment)
+DecoderSpec defines the configuration for the Decoder component (token generation in PD-disaggregated deployment) Used specifically for prefill-decode disaggregated deployments to handle the token generation phase.
+Similar to EngineSpec in structure, it allows for detailed pod and container configuration, but is specifically used for the decode phase when separating prefill and decode processes.

 ## Properties